fission-codes/spec/dialog/pomo_db/pomo_ra.md

 ]
 ```

-# 5. Compilation from Dialog
+# 5. Compilation from PomoLogic

 TODO: I realize this is very verbose and that it can be simplified and broken up.
 I'll worry about that after the first pass through describing things :)

-## 5.1 Non-Recursive Dialog
+TODO: I need to move some details from PomoLogic to here, so that PomoRA can reuse ideas like provenance, CIDs, time, and stratification

-The translation from non-recursive [Dialog](../dialog/query-engine.md) to a relational algebra query plan is straightforward, and can be performed by first compiling each rule in isolation, and then taking the [union](#34-union) of the query plans for any rules with matching head atoms.
+The translation from [PomoLogic](pomo_logic.md) to a relational algebra query plan is straightforward, and can be performed by first compiling each rule in isolation, and then taking the [union](#34-union) of the query plans for any rules with matching head atoms.

 A rule is compiled by constructing a query plan from the terms within the rule's body, with respect to the rule's head.
 Such query plans are not unique, and implementations MAY define their own approach to query planning, but the semantics of the generated query plan MUST match the query plan generated using the following approach.